LeoVasanko/mediahive/docs/development.md

 # Development

 This document covers the developer-facing ways to run MediaHive locally.
-The main [README.md](../README.md) is aimed at Windows end users.
+The main [README.md](../README.md) covers end-user startup across platforms (portable ZIPs on Windows/macOS, `uvx --from mediahive[gui] mediahive` on Linux/other).

 ## Requirements